IvanGutierrez0/Chatter/PartList.md

 These devices will allow us to text our friend as well as selecting the different settings for our device and turning it on or off.

 ### Cables and resistors
-Unless you are building it already soldered to a PCB, wire are an essential part of your project and dupont wires are the easiest to use with a prototyping board.
+Unless you are building it already soldered to a PCB, wire are an essential part of your project and **dupont wires** are the easiest to use with a prototyping board.
 Make sure to buy male-male, female-female and male-female wires so the wiring process is as easy as possible.

 We will also need resistors for all the buttons to act as a pull-down or pull-up resistor.
-You can buy a kit of different resistors or buy just 100k resistors.
+You can buy a kit of different resistors or buy just **100k resistors**.
 If you plan on digging deeper in the electronics world, take the kit of different resistors, as common will be an understatement for how much they appear in a circuit.

 ### Prototyping board
-If you have ever used an Arduino or built any electronic circuit before, you know what a prototyping board or breadboard is.
+If you have ever used an Arduino or built any electronic circuit before, you know what a **prototyping board or breadboard** is.
 It is used to build circuits without the need of soldering to a PCB.
 Whether you are building it with a custom PCB or not, a breadboard is necessary to test all the components before final assembly.

 ### Where to buy?
 All these components are easy to find in every electronics shop as it is common to find them in any build.
 If you don't have access to these kinds of stores near you, you can always buy them from Aliexpress at a really low price.